-The bottom part of the tombhouse which consists of the terrace and functions as a fundament has a decoration on its front side.
+THE BOTTOM part of the tomb house which consists of the terrace and functions as a fundament has a decoration on its front side.
 It consists of relief panels between the frame of the top and the bottom of the fundament.
 The relief panels are naturally more receding than the panels we mentioned above.
-The carved panels are placed in hexagonal panels interrupted by triangle tumpal motifs.
+The carved panels place in hexagonal panels interrupted by triangle tumpal motifs.

-In the first hexagonal panel nearby the stairwing is a decoration of plant, rock motifs, and two buildings which look a pendapa on a terrace filled with a wing motif.
+In the first hexagonal panel nearby the stair wing is a decoration of plant, rock motifs, and two buildings which look a pendapa on a terrace filled with a wing motif.
 On the second panel is a decoration of lotus flowers with stylized leaves.
 In the relief panel, we find a decoration as in the first one.
 The difference is that in the last or third panel the pendapa decoration is not flanking the wing motif, but is on top of it.
 On the lower part of the wing are crossing lines.
-The triangle which interrupts three large panels is decorated with leaf scrolls.
+The triangle which interrupts three large panels decorates with leaf scrolls.
 The plane of the corner of the terrace has a decoration in the form of leaves and stems which creep upwards and have triangle tumpal decorations.
 The frame of the relief panel which is receding has no other decoration, except straight lines, forming the border of the decorative panel.
 Above the receding plain panel is another panel, decorated with leaves and flower rosettes.
 The frame of the top after the decorated frame is much wider but is undecorated.
-This is different from the frame above it which has a decoration of chains of leaves, apparently triangle shaped and round, making them look like hearts.
+This is different from the frame above it which has a decoration of chains of leaves, apparently triangular shaped and round, making them look like hearts.

-The body of the tombhouse is made of teakwood planches and is partly decorated.
-The decorated part is the front (south) side of the tombhouse.
+THE BODY of the tomb house is made of teakwood planches and partly decorated.
+The decorated part is the front (south) side of the tomb house.
 The decorations are separated by dividing frames which make it into decorative panels which resemble carved planes consisting of eight panels, including the doors.
 Let us now observe the decorative panel east of the door.
-This is divided into three smaller panels: the upper, middle and lower panel.
+This divides into three smaller panels: the upper, middle and lower panel.
 The upper and lower panel are of the same size and smaller than the middle one.
-This is caused by the fact that the upper and lower panel are square, whereas the middle one is oblong and has a hexagonal tumpal.
+This causes by the fact that the upper and lower panel are square, whereas the middle one is oblong and has a hexagonal tumpal.
 The panel decorations consist of plants with thick and long leaves which emerge from straight standing stems.
 The leaves touch each other by the ends which make it look as if there are textures of stems and parallel running leaves.
-The frame of the decorative panel is filled with triangle shaped leaves.
+The frame of the decorative panel fills with triangular shaped leaves.